iterative/dvc.org/content/docs/use-cases/data-registries.md

   [shared](/doc/use-cases/sharing-data-and-model-files) by multiple projects in a single location (distributed copies are possible too).
 This simplifies data management and optimizes space requirements.
-- Data as code: leverage Git workflow such as commits, branching, pull requests, reviews, and even CI/CD for your data and models lifecycle.
+- Data as code: leverage Git workflows such as commits, branching, pull requests, reviews, and even CI/CD for your data and models lifecycle.
 Think "Git for cloud storage", but without ad-hoc conventions.
 - Security: registries can be setup with read-only remote storage (e.g. an HTTP server).
 And [DVC metafiles](/doc/user-guide/dvc-files-and-directories) enable auditing data changes.